The Earth- an exceptional planet isn’t it?

 - Selective breeding has been practiced which has developed new and improved varieties of plants and animals

 - For example, selective breeding has produced crop plants that grow in poor soil and plants that are resistant to diseases

 - Use of satellites to monitor crop development and monitor crop diseases

 - Use of antibiotics, hormones and artificial insemination techniques in intensive livestock production.

-A monoculture is the cultivation of a single variety of a crop plant over a large area.
+Monoculture is the cultivation of a single variety of a crop plant over a large area.

-Negative impacts of monocultures
+Negative impacts of Monoculture

 - Reduces species diversity of an ecosystem

 - Can lead to an increase in populations of pests as availability of food increases for them

 - Insecticides sprayed on the pests may not be selective and may be persistent